 Q: Why do people say, ‘More tea, Vicar?’ when someone farts?
-A: It’s a joke about the thin veneer of civilisation covering our animal nature.
+A: It’s a joke about the thin veneer of civilisation covering our all-too solid animal nature, and our embarrassment about it – always good for a laugh.

-The conversation would be somewhat strained, due to the status of the guest depending on a shared belief in a supernatural supreme being (a belief which would inevitably cause some doubt in the minds of all concerned, not least that of the vicar).
+The conversation would be somewhat strained, due to the status of the guest depending on a shared tradition of faith in a supernatural supreme being (a belief which would inevitably cause some doubt in the minds of all concerned, not least that of the vicar).

-In this scenario, during an awkward pause in the conversation someone, perhaps nervously, lets rip a loud fart.
-To fill the even more awkward silence that follows, Mother brightly asks, “More tea, Vicar?“.
+During an awkward pause in the conversation someone, perhaps nervously, lets rip a loud fart.
+To allay the even more awkward silence and the undeniable animal stench, Mother – who, traditionally, pours the tea – brightly asks, “More tea, Vicar?“.

 Probability maths says that given infinity, a random character generator (producing upper and lower case letters, spaces and punctuation marks) will reproduce the Complete Works of Shakespeare.
 Think monkeys and typewriters, if you like.